-About Home-made Tortilla Chips:
+About Restaurant Style Homemade Tortilla Chips:

 One thing about making my homemade tortilla chips?
 There’s no doubt that frying is a bit of a hassle and there’s gonna be some cleanup involved.
-That tends to be a bit off putting so it kind of limits how often I make them.
+That tends to be a bit off-putting so it kind of limits how often I make them.
 The other is that if we have a bag of tortilla chips around, it’s crinkle crinkle crinkle, munch munch munch mindlessly till that bag is empty!
 When you make your own, you can make just enough.

-Making Home-made Tortilla Chips:
+Making Restaurant Style Homemade Tortilla Chips:

 It really is great to have a thermometer if you’re going to deep fry.
 They’re not pricey unless you’re going to go and buy some kind of deluxe gadget.
-I see them at the grocey store for under five bucks all the time.
+I see them at the grocery store for under five bucks all the time.
 If you don’t have one, just pull off a bit of a tortilla and drop it in the oil – it will bubble and the tortilla bit will float to the top when the oil is ready.

 You don’t need a lot of oil, either to fry these chips up.
 Just an inch and a half to two inches in a deep pan so it doesn’t spatter on you and you’re good to go.
 Especially if you work in batches.

-Saving Money on Homemade Tortilla Chips:
+Saving Money on Restaurant Style Tortilla Chips:

 Check around when you buy tortillas.
 Check the refrigerator section, the “Mexican” food aisle and the aisle of American Mexican foods and pay attention to the end caps.
 What I look for is a great price, under a dollar for a dozen, and even without a coupon, without a sale, it’s always easy to find.
 I picked up a 36 count package of tortillas for $2.19.
 At 27 ounces, it was $1.29 a pound.
 If these were the equivalent weight of the bag, 14 ounces, it would cost $1.13.
 That doesn’t count the oil, which hopefully you’ll reuse.

-Homemade Tortilla Chips
+Restaurant Style Homemade Tortilla Chips

 - Salt and/or spices if desired

 Stack several tortilla chips and cut in half.
 (A pizza cutter works great for this.)
 Stack the halves together and cut into thirds or fourths.
-(I prefer fourths, small chips and no double dipping.)
+(I prefer fourths, small chips, and no double-dipping.)

 Toss warm chips with a little salt, possibly a little cayenne or favorite spice blend.

-* Oil: Watch temperature closely; if you don’t overheat it (which can cause it to break down) it can be strained and reused.
+- Watch temperature closely; if you don’t overheat it (which can cause it to break down) it can be strained and reused.